The-DevSec-Blueprint/dsb-digest/bp_sast_scanning_with_docker_sonarqube.md

 For our SAST scanning purposes, we are going to focus on leveraging SonarQube and the Sonar Scanner to identify security vulnerabilities within our code.

 No need to worry about paying though.
-SonarQube is free and open-source (unless you opt for the enterprise or data center editions).
+SonarQube is free and open-source _unless_ you opt-in for the enterprise or data center editions.
 We will use the Community Edition, which still covers many features that help us scan our code for various issues.

 ## Understanding Docker Compose